Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-service-methods-response-sync" %} return `Response<T>` or `Response` from synchronous methods.

-`T` represents the content of the response.
-For more information, see [Service Method Return Types](#dotnet-method-return).
+`T` represents the content of the response, as described below.

 {% include requirement/MUST id="dotnet-service-methods-response-async" %} return `Task<Response<T>>` or `Task<Response>` from asynchronous methods that make network requests.

 There are two possible return types from asynchronous methods: `Task` and `ValueTask`.
 Your code will be doing a network request in the majority of cases.
 The `Task` variant is more appropriate for this use case.
 For more information, see [this blog post](https://devblogs.microsoft.com/dotnet/understanding-the-whys-whats-and-whens-of-valuetask/#user-content-should-every-new-asynchronous-api-return-valuetask--valuetasktresult).

-`T` represents the content of the response.
-For more information, see [Service Method Return Types](#dotnet-method-return).
+`T` represents the content of the response, as described below.

-##### Thread Safety

-{% include requirement/MUST id="dotnet-service-methods-thread-safety" %} be thread-safe.
-All public members of the client type must be safe to call from multiple threads concurrently.

-#### Service Method Return Types {#dotnet-method-return}

-As mentioned above, service methods will often return `Response<T>`.
 The `T` can be either an unstructured payload (e.g. bytes of a storage blob) or a _model type_ representing deserialized response content.

 {% include requirement/MUST id="dotnet-service-return-unstructured-type" %} use one of the following return types to represent an unstructured payload: